.

 bicycle frame geometry

-The headtube angle is the angle at which the head tube is to the ground.
+The head tube angle is simply the angle between the head tube and the ground.

 bicycle frame geometry